containers/buildah/docs/buildah-from.1.md

 **--pull**

+Pull image policy.
+The default is **missing**.

-When the flag is enabled or set explicitly to `true` (with *--pull=true*), attempt to pull the latest image from the registries listed in registries.conf if a local image does not exist or the image is newer than the one in storage.
-Raise an error if the image is not in any listed registry and is not present locally.
+- **always**: Pull base and SBOM scanner images from the registries listed in registries.conf.
+Raise an error if a base or SBOM scanner image is not found in the registries, even if an image with the same name is present locally.

+- **missing**: SBOM scanner images only if they could not be found in the local containers storage.
+Raise an error if no image could be found and the pull fails.

-If the flag is disabled (with *--pull=false*), do not pull the image from the registry, use only the local version.
+- **never**: Do not pull base and SBOM scanner images from registries, use only the local versions.
 Raise an error if the image is not present locally.

-If the pull flag is set to `always` (with *--pull=always*), pull the image from the first registry it is found in as listed in registries.conf.
-Raise an error if not found in the registries, even if the image is present locally.

-If the pull flag is set to `never` (with *--pull=never*), Do not pull the image from the registry, use only the local version.
-Raise an error if the image is not present locally.
+- **newer**: Pull base and SBOM scanner images from the registries listed in registries.conf if newer.
+Raise an error if a base or SBOM scanner image is not found in the registries when image with the same name is not present locally.

-Defaults to *true*.

 **--quiet**, **-q**